 Cautious Expected Utility and the Certainty Effect

 Many violations of the Independence axiom of Expected Utility can be traced to subjects' attraction to risk-free prospects.
-Negative Certainty Independence, the key axiom in this paper, formalizes this tendency.
+The key axiom in this paper, Negative Certainty Independence (Dillenberger, 2010), formalizes this tendency.
 Our main result is a utility representation of all preferences over monetary lotteries that satisfy Negative Certainty Independence together with basic rationality postulates.
-Such preferences can be represented as if the agent were unsure of how risk averse to be when evaluating a lottery p; instead, she has in mind a set of possible utility functions over outcomes and displays a cautious behavior: she computes the certainty equivalent of p with respect to each possible function in the set and picks the smallest one.
+Such preferences can be represented as if the agent were unsure of how to evaluate a given lottery p; instead, she has in mind a set of possible utility functions over outcomes and displays a cautious behavior: she computes the certainty equivalent of p with respect to each possible function in the set and picks the smallest one.
 The set of utilities is unique in a well-defined sense.
 We show that our representation can also be derived from a `cautious' completion of an incomplete preference relation.